arkime/arkimeweb/_wiki/esproxy.md

 The ES Proxy ensures that anyone who can access a machine can only access data for that machine.
 ES by itself does NOT have this fine grain API access controls.

-The ES Proxy also has a secondary feature where it can send traffic to a secondary ES cluster.
+The ES Proxy also has a secondary feature where it can send traffic to a secondary OpenSearch/Elasticsearch cluster.
 This is useful when migrating to a new cluster.

 <div class="alert alert-info">
 Note: You MUST be using central viewers that the operators use, and those central viewers MUST NOT talk to the ES Proxy.